Disability Policy Accomodations

 Students Requesting Accommodations for Disabilities

-Any student requesting accommodation because of a disability must meet with the Indiana University School of Dentistry (IUSD) Associate Dean for Student Affairs to request accommodations.
+Any student requesting accommodation because of a disability must meet with the Indiana University School of Dentistry (IUSD) Assistant Dean for Admissions and Student Affairs to request accommodations.
 The meeting should occur within the first two weeks of the student's first semester in dental school, or, in the case of a disability that is discovered after the student has begun dental school, within two weeks of the discovery of the disability.
 In no event shall the meeting occur later than is necessary to permit an adequate period of time for consideration of the requested accommodation in light of the procedures outlined below.

 Any student requesting an accommodation must present appropriate documentation from a qualified professional, establishing: (a) that the disability exists, and (b) that the requested accommodation is necessary to provide the student with the opportunity to achieve or participate in the program to the same extent as a similarly-situated person without a disability.
-The documentation should be provided within four weeks of the initial meeting with the Associate Dean for Student Affairs, and the following requirements apply to documentation of disabilities:
+The documentation should be provided within four weeks of the initial meeting with the Assistant Dean for Admissions and Student Affairs, and the following requirements apply to documentation of disabilities:

 Documentation must be provided by a licensed professional who is qualified in the appropriate specialty area and whose primary expertise involves the adult population, and the documentation must be establish that the licensed professional's qualifications are in the appropriate specialty area related to the disability.